bokrosf/snake/docs/devlog.md

-Summary of project evolution.
-Contains architectural decisions, problems, improvement ideas.
+# Project evolution

-For improvement ideas search the following text for each section: **Improvement ideas**
+Contains architectural decisions, problems.
+Used as a development diary to look back later on the process.

 # Resetting scene
 2024-05-21